- Home

 Form of Government: Presidential Republic

-- Ministry of Finance, Budget and Economic Planning
+- Ms. Jeanine NIYUKURI, Director General of National Planning, Ministry of Finance, Budget and Economic Planning

 Central African Republic